PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 14:49:22
+Last updated: 2024-04-02 14:51:26
-Random Quote: If you look into your own heart, and you find nothing wrong there, what is there to worry about?
-What is there to fear? - Confucius
+Random Quote: It is the mark of an educated mind to be able to entertain a thought without accepting it. - Aristotle